Reporting Issues

 What Happens After I File an Issue?

-- Once a developer has started working on the bug, the bug will be assigned to them.
+- Once a developer has started working on the issue, the issue will be assigned to them.

 Issues may be tagged with the following: